 But, Al-Sharif says, it’s not so much about rule of law as it is about women’s attitudes about themselves: The danger is internalizing an oppressive society’s insistence that women are inferior.
 She’s not sure how she became an activist, but she says she will always be proud to be one of the women who was part of the ban and fought to overturn it.
 She concludes that change can only happen “if women stop asking when, and start taking action now to drive our own lives.”

-Manal Al-Sharif’s TEDGlobal Talk has been posted.
+Manal Al-Sharif’s talk is now available for viewing.
 Watch it here »